About The Great Houdini Escape Room

 Most groups will not be able to escape in time, but those that do get to boast of their escape time and be forever memorialized on the Palace Games leaderboard.

 The room is great for company team building, parties, or just a great time with friends.
 The room accommodates up to 10 players a time.
 We recommend a minimum size of 5 – 6 players, and suggest an optimal size group of 8.
-Children twelve and older are welcome to participate, as long as there is adult supervision.
+Players 14 and older are welcome to participate, as long as there is adult supervision.

 * This first line may not be exactly true — but let’s pretend it is!
 The rest IS true.